 One-piece housing machined from a solid block of 6061-T6 aircraft-grade aluminum

-NEW GIANT 1.15" diameter Mitutoyo micrometer head
+NEW GIANT 1.15" diameter Mitutoyo micrometer head (made in Japan, not China)

 Built-in Rigel Systems PulsGuide illuminated reticle w/variable pulse width